Functional Safety (ISO26262) and Automotive SPICE Training

 Tomasz Lokietek

 I am a certificated Automotive Consultant with over 15 years of experience in the computer software industry.
 I have extensive experience in Kaizen, Electronics, Automotive, R&D and Manufacturing gained by working with leading IT companies in Europe.
 I am also an accomplished professional with an executive MBA focused in Business Administration, Management and Operations from Polish Open University.
-At Spyrosoft, I support key clients from the Automotive business unit in implementing functional safety solutions.
+At Spyrosoft, I support key clients from the Automotive business unit in implementing Functional Safety solutions.

 Meet our experts